Permutation Learning with Only N Parameters: From SoftSort to Self-Organizing Gaussians: Abstract

 \section{Abstract}

-Sorting and permutation learning are key concepts in optimization and machine learning, especially when organizing high-dimensional data into meaningful spatial layouts.
-The Gumbel-Sinkhorn method, while effective, requires \( \mathbf{N^2} \) parameters to determine a full permutation matrix, making it computationally expensive for large datasets.
-Low-rank matrix factorization approximations reduce memory requirements to \( \mathbf{2NM} \) (with \( \mathbf{M \ll N} \)), but they still struggle with very large problems.
-SoftSort, by providing a continuous relaxation of the argsort operator, allows differentiable 1D sorting, but it faces challenges with multidimensional data and complex permutations.
-In this paper, we present a novel method for learning permutations using only \( \mathbf{N} \) parameters, which dramatically reduces storage costs.
-Our approach builds on SoftSort, but extends it by iteratively shuffling the \( \mathbf{N} \) indices of the elements to be sorted through a separable learning process.
-This modification significantly improves sorting quality, especially for multidimensional data and complex optimization criteria, and outperforms pure SoftSort.
-Our method offers improved memory efficiency and scalability compared to existing approaches, while maintaining high-quality permutation learning.
-Its dramatically reduced memory requirements make it particularly well-suited for large-scale optimization tasks, such as "Self-Organizing Gaussians", where efficient and scalable permutation learning is critical.
+Permutation learning is essential for organizing high-dimensional data in optimization and machine learning.
+Current methods like Gumbel-Sinkhorn require $\mathbf{N^2}$ parameters for $\mathbf{N}$ objects, operating on the full permutation matrix.
+While low-rank approximations offer some reduction to $\mathbf{2NM}$ (with $\mathbf{M \ll N}$), they still create a computational bottleneck for very large datasets.
+SoftSort, a continuous relaxation of the argsort operator, enables differentiable 1D sorting but struggles with multidimensional data and complex permutations.
+We introduce a novel method for learning permutations using only $\mathbf{N}$ parameters, dramatically reducing storage costs.
+Our method extends SoftSort by iteratively shuffling the $\mathbf{N}$ indices of the elements to be sorted and applying a few SoftSort optimization steps per iteration.
+This significantly improves sorting quality, especially for multidimensional data and complex criteria, outperforming pure SoftSort.
+Our method offers superior memory efficiency and scalability while maintaining high-quality permutation learning.
+Its drastically reduced memory requirements make it ideal for large-scale optimization tasks like "Self-Organizing Gaussians", where efficient and scalable permutation learning is critical.